-You take in energy from in the form of food and liquids, and from the air, you breathe.
-The more alive a substance is, that is, the more prāna it has, the more life-force you can extract from that substance.
+You take in energy in the form of food and liquids, and from the air, you breathe.
+The more alive a substance is, that is, the more prāna it has, the more life force you can extract from that substance.

 1. The gross breath which takes oxygen into the body and removes waste gases.
 It has three phases: inhalation, exhalation and the pause or space between the breaths.
 Inhalation and exhalation have completely different characteristics.
 Inhalation is an active process.
 Energy is required to contract the breathing muscles, the diaphragm, and the ribs, in order to pull air into the lungs.
 Normal relaxed exhalation is passive; no muscular contraction is required.
 Exhalation can be made more forceful by muscular contraction, for example, in coughing and sneezing.
 Both inhalation and exhalation can also be slowed through conscious muscular control.

 2. The subtle pranic breath can only be understood by experience.
 The gross breath and prana move in opposite directions.
 As you inhale the gross breath takes air down into the lungs, at the same time when you are tuned into your prana you can feel prana move upwards.
 When you exhale air moves up inside the body before it’s expelled from the body and at the same time you can feel that prana moves downwards.

 The MP3 series Prana and Pranic Healing is systematic training in sensing and utilizing prana.
 This series of meditations on prana teach you how to experience these two levels of the breath and use them for health and wellbeing.